Benedict Kiely: Later years

 Kiely visited Omagh in 2001.
 This was marked by the unveiling of a plaque outside his childhood home on Gallows Hill by Omagh's Plain Speaking Community Arts group.
 In an interview at that time, when asked about censorship, he remarked with a typical quip: "If you weren't banned, it meant you were no bloody good".
 In September every year in Omagh, an event called The Benedict Kiely Literary Weekend is held to celebrate the author's many achievements.

 Family

 A well-known brother-in-law was Frank McCrory who worked for many years as a playwright/songwriter of pantomimes at Omagh Town Hall.
 Frank's wife Eileen was Benedict Kiely's sister.
 Drumquin is often mentioned in his novels and stories as the source of his maternal family connections.
 His mother was from Claramore, a townland near Drumquin.
+His nephew was the well-known Irish country singer Brian Coll and his grand-niece is the author Sharon Owens.

 Death

 According to RTÉ News, Kiely died in St Vincent's Hospital in Dublin on 9 February 2007, aged 87.